txtatech/d2r-legacymon/README.md

 A script that looks for the -legacy command line argument when launching [Legacy Guard](https://github.com/txtatech/d2r-legacy-guard) from inside a mod.

-It utilizes the `psutil` library to gather information about the parent process and the `subprocess` and `multiprocessing` modules to launch Legacy Guard in a separate process if it finds the -legacy command line argument present in the D2R.exe that launched it.
+It utilizes the `psutil` library to gather information about the parent process and the `subprocess` and `multiprocessing` modules to launch [Legacy Guard](https://github.com/txtatech/d2r-legacy-guard) in a separate process if it finds the -legacy command line argument present in the D2R.exe process that initially launched it.

 ## Prerequisites